 This policy outlines the methodology for monitoring regulations, regulatory compliance and implementing regulatory changes, tools and results and establishes a process by which the Compliance Department and appropriate operational departments cooperate to ensure effective reporting of departmental compliance risks, along with establishing an open line of communication between Compliance and other applicable departments in order to monitor ethical conduct, and to promote a culture of continuous improvement.
-Ongoing evaluations of compliance risk are needed to ensure that what is happening in practice conforms to the goals that have been expressed in Advantage Dental Services, LLC documents as a Dental Care Organization (DCO).
+Ongoing evaluations of compliance risk are needed to ensure that what is happening in practice conforms to the goals that have been expressed in DCO documents.